ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 Every OONI Probe test result provides an overview of the findings.
 The actual data (i.e. the raw measurement data) that each test result is based on is available through the **Data** button on each test result screen.

-In other words, if you have tested `https://www.facebook.com`, the test result page will provide an overview of the finding (for example: Accessible), but the network measurement data provides the details of the testing, e.g., if the website would be not accessible, it would be showing how and why the site may be blocked.
+In other words, if you have tested `https://www.facebook.com`, the test result page will provide an overview of the finding (for example: Accessible), but the network measurement data provides the details of the testing.
+For example, if the website wasn't accessible, it would show how and why the site may be blocked.

 It is useful to access the raw measurement data because: